BramDeCneudt/HtmlScafolding/README.md

 # Usage

-npm run app-package, if you want to build the develop output, outputs in dist.
+`npm run app-package`, if you want to build the project.

-npm run sass-watch, compiles the sass into css in the src/css folder to use in the html.
+`npm run sass-watch`, compiles the sass into css in the src/css folder to use in the html.

+`npm run sync`, starts the local dev server with browser-sync.

+# How to start

+start by installing the dependencies:

+`npm install`

+Once that is succeeded you can start the automatic compile from sass to css:

+`npm run sass-watch`

+and start up the local dev server:

+`npm run sync`

+Once you are ready with the changes you can build it with:

+`npm run app-package`

+And deploy it wherever you want it.